 Welcome to the Tin Roof Farm Radio Show.
-A podcast, from the farm of John & Amy Malik’s Tin Roof Farm.
+A podcast, from John & Amy Malik’s Tin Roof Farm.
 Join us for interviews with movers and shakers in the food world in and around Greenville, SC and beyond.
-It’s all about food, beverages, locally roasted coffee, craft brews and the occasional detour into cycling.
-Because John is an avid cyclist and he can do that.
+It’s all about food, Chefs, locally roasted coffee, craft brews and great wine.

 John and Amy will talk to your favorite chefs, farmers, restaurant owners, coffee roasters, food writers, beer makers, cocktail crafters, wine sommeliers, and wait staff and provide insight into the business that will come from their many years of professional cooking and owning one of Greenville’s much loved restaurants, 33 Liberty.